Slides vs Flip Flops: Sandal Comparison

 One of the most noticeable ways that flip flops and slides differ is the strap.
 While the strap serves the same function for both styles (to keep the shoe on the foot while walking), the strap placement and shape vary between slides and flip flops.

-- On a flip flop, the strap is Y-shaped.
+- On a flip flop, there is a Y-shaped strap.
 Near the front of a typical flip flop, the strap is anchored to the sandal through a hole that goes all the way through to the sole.
 This part of the strap sits between the big toe and second toe.
 From there, the strap splits in two, diverging to the left and right to connect to the sides, usually near the arch of the foot.
 Flip flop straps vary in thickness and are often made of rubber, plastic, fabric, or leather.
+For a stylish yet practical summer staple, check out our Bella Braid Toe Post Sandal—designed to keep you looking feminine and feeling comfortable all season long.

 - On slides, the strap does not go between the toes.
 Instead, the foot is held to the rest of the shoe by one or more bands.
 These bands cross over the foot from one side to the other, forming a sort of “belt.”
-The width of the strap varies from slide to slide, but they are generally made of firmer materials, especially when they have Velcro or a buckle for size adjustments.
+The width of the strap varies from slide to slide, but they are generally made of firmer materials, especially when they have a hook and loop for size adjustments.
+If you’re looking for the perfect slide with adjustable straps, our Riviera Platform Sandal is the perfect option that will provide all-day comfort.

 #2 The Insole